codeclimate/codeclimate-rubocop/config/contents/lint/useless_setter_call.md

 value that is also accessible outside the local scope.
 This is not detected by the cop, and it can yield a false positive.

-As well, auto-correction is unsafe because the method's return value will be changed.
+As well, autocorrection is unsafe because the method's return value will be changed.

 ### Example: